dalpaka/micronation/index.md

-## Constitution of the Independant Micronation of Niederbachland
+## Constitution of the Society of Friends

 ### Section 1 - Rights:

-Article 1: Everyone who accepts Jesus Christ as his Lord and Savior in all his divinity is a 'Niederbachlander'.
+Article 1: Everyone who accepts Jesus Christ as his Lord and Savior in all his divinity is a member.

 Article 2: Any other practices of Beliefs or Ethnicities except for _Judaism_ and _Satanism_ are allowed and will not be limited.